Chapter One: Investigation of smugglingArticle 120

 Section Two: Preventing the offenders and the persons accused of smuggling from leaving the State

-The Director General or his authorized representative may ask the competent authorities to prevent the offenders or the persons accused of smuggling from leaving the State, if the value of the seized goods is not sufficient to cover the taxes, duties and fines.
+The Chairman or his authorized representative may ask the competent authorities to prevent the offenders or the persons accused of smuggling from leaving the State, if the value of the seized goods is not sufficient to cover the taxes, duties and fines.

 Such prevention order shall be cancelled if the offender or the person accused of smuggling has submitted a bail equivalent to the claimed amounts or if it is found out thereafter that the value of the seized gods is sufficient to cover the claimed amounts.

 The collected customs fines and seizures provided for herein are deemed as a civil compensation to the Authority and shall not be covered by the provisions of amnesty.

 In the event of multiple offences, fines shall be imposed on each offence separately and the severest fine will be sufficient if the offences are so correlated and cannot be separated.

 Save as in the smuggling cases provided for in Article 140 herein and without prejudice to the international agreements in force, a fine shall be imposed on the following offences according to the rules of implementation of this Law:

 - Offences of customs declarations.